 Cushing’s Disease in Cats

-Hyperadrenocorticism or Cushing’s disease is a condition in which the adrenal glands are overproducing and secreting the hormone cortisol.
+Hyperadrenocorticism, or Cushing’s disease is a condition in which the adrenal glands overproduce and secrete the hormone cortisol.
 The endocrine system is a collective system of glands that help produce and secrete hormones in the body.
 Within this intricate system are the adrenal glands.
-These organs are located near the kidneys, and help produce hormones that help regulate bodily functions, one of them being cortisol.
-Cortisol is a chemical which is responsible for handling stress, control weight, and keeping blood sugar regulated, and also helps to reduce inflammation.
+These organs are located near the kidneys and help produce hormones that help regulate bodily functions, such as cortisol.
+Cortisol is a chemical that is responsible for handling stress, control weight, and keeping blood sugar regulated, and also helps to reduce inflammation.
 When a pet’s body produces too much of this hormone, it can cause serious health concerns that could lead to more life-threatening scenarios.
-Although this is an uncommon disease for cats to contract, senior aged cats; predisposed breeds, or any underlying medical condition can increase your cat’s susceptibility to the disease.
+Although this is an uncommon disease for cats to contract, senior-aged cats, predisposed breeds, or any underlying medical condition can increase your cat’s susceptibility to the disease.

 • Excessive Urination